Finding a Way to Execute

-Early in March, the Court of Criminal Appeals granted a stay of execution by a 5-0 vote, noting they doubted that Attorney General Pruitt would be able to secure proper drugs within the original execution timeframe.
-Later that month, the state announced it had changed the execution protocol, but declined to say how it intended to carry out the executions.
+Early this month, the Court of Criminal Appeals granted a stay of execution by a 5-0 vote, noting they doubted that Attorney General Pruitt would be able to secure proper drugs within the original execution timeframe.
+Just this week, the state announced it had changed the execution protocol, but declined to say how it intended to carry out the executions.

 Judge Parish said it is precisely the unwillingness to disclose such information that deprives the inmates of access to the courts because they have no information on which to file appeals and must accept death at the hands of the state by whatever means the state chooses.